Split Rail Fence

 Setting the Fence Posts and Rails

-Once the post holes have been dug to the desired depth, you can begin to set the posts and rails.
-Unlike many other types of fencing, with split rail fencing you cannot set all of the posts first and then install the rails.
+Once the post holes are at the desired depth, you can start setting all the posts and rails.
+Unlike many other types of fencing, you cannot install all the posts first and then install the rails.

 Since the rails are notched on each end, just enough to fit into the slots in the posts, you must install each post/rail section as you go.
 Here is the process: